danakj/fizz/README.md

 # Fizz

-Fizz is a bot for periodic updates on Github PRs waiting for your review.
+Fizz is a Discord bot for periodic updates on Github PRs waiting for your review.

 ## Code structure